-The value of equity securities or equity-like securities such as warrants for which market quotations are readily available, shall be determined on the basis of the last quoted sale prices taken from the primary market or exchange on which they are traded.
-A bid price may be used if it more closely reflects the fair value of the security as of the close of regular trading on the New York Stock Exchange.
+The value of equity securities or equity-like securities, such as warrants for which market quotations are readily available, shall be determined on the basis of the last quoted sale prices taken from the primary market or exchange on which they are traded.
+A bid price may be used instead of last quoted sale price if it more closely reflects the fair value of the security as of the close of regular trading on the New York Stock Exchange.
 Fixed income securities, including securities convertible into equity, shall be valued on the basis of evaluated prices furnished by independent pricing services or from quotations received from dealers who make markets in such securities.
-The evaluations provided by the pricing services are based on expert analysis of market data and other factors such as last sale, dealer bids, yields, quality, coupon rate, maturity, type of issue, trading characteristics and other relevant bond market data.
-When pricing service or reliable market quotations for certain securities are not readily available, such securities are priced at their fair value as determined in good faith under consistently applied procedures approved by the Board of Trustees.
-Methodologies used to fair value securities may include, but are not limited to, the analysis of current debt to cash flow, information of any recent sales, the analysis of the company's financial statements, quotations or evaluated prices from broker-dealers, information obtained from the issuer or analysts and the nature of the existing market for securities with characteristics similar to such obligations.
-The Trust may use fair value pricing for foreign securities if a material event occurs that may affect the price of a security after the close of the foreign market or exchange (or on days the foreign market is closed) but before the Trust prices its portfolio, generally at 4:00 p.m.
-ET.
+The evaluations provided by the pricing services are based on analysis of market data and other factors such as last sale, dealer bids, yields, quality ratings, coupon rate, maturity, type of issue, trading characteristics and other relevant bond market data.

+Securities for which market quotations are not readily available (including certain restricted securities and private placements, if any) are valued at their fair value as determined in good faith under consistently applied procedures approved by the Board of Trustees.
+Methodologies and factors used to fair value securities may include, but are not limited to, the analysis of current debt to cash flow, information of any recent sales, quotations or evaluated prices from broker-dealers, information obtained from the issuer or analysts and the nature of the existing market for securities with characteristics similar to such obligations.
+Valuations may also be derived following a review of pertinent data (EBITDA, revenue, etc.) from company financial statements, relevant market valuation multiples for comparable companies in comparable industries, recent transactions, and management assumptions.

+The Trust may use fair value pricing for securities if a material event occurs that may affect the price of a security after the close of the market or exchange on which the security trades but before the Trust calculates its NAV.
 Fair value pricing may also be used for securities acquired as a result of corporate restructurings or reorganizations as reliable market quotations for such issues may not be readily available.
+For securities valued in good faith, the value of an investment used to determine the Trust's net asset value may differ from published or quoted prices for the same investments.
 The valuations for these good faith securities are monitored and reviewed in accordance with the methodologies described above by the Trust's Pricing Committee on an ongoing basis as information becomes available, but are evaluated at least quarterly.
+The good faith security valuations and fair value methodologies are reviewed and approved by the Trust's Board of Trustees on a quarterly basis.

 Brokers or dealers may accept purchase and sale orders for shares of the Trust and may impose a transaction charge for this service.
-Any investor may, however, purchase or redeem shares without such additional charge by dealing directly with the Trust.
+Any investor may, however, purchase or redeem shares without such additional charge by establishing an account directly with the Trust.